Common Fusion Splicer Problems And How To Fix Them

 [PDF Version]

-How to fix a T-shaped cable tray
+How to fix the mesh cable tray and threaded rod

 • How to handle fiber optic cable interface problems